flat3/lodata/doc/modelling/drivers/database.md

 Almost all the available `$filter` capabilities are mapped into SQL expressions, supporting all the same database backends that Laravel does.

+This driver supports `$search` by passing the provided search term into `field LIKE %param%` requests.